Subas-mohanty/Data-Structure-and-Algorithm/src/Leetcode/_1530_countPairs.md

 }
 ```

-### At the end we are creating the array to send to the parent node, the array should have all element to + 1 as the leaf nodes which are present ata distance of x would be present at distance x + 1 for the parent node
+### At the end we are creating the array to send to the parent node, the array should have all element to + 1 as the leaf nodes which are present at a distance of x would be present at distance x + 1 for the parent node